dragomano/moonshine-heroicons-field/README.md

 ## Usage

-You can use `Icon` field in your resources:
+You can use `IconSelect` field in your resources:

 ```php
 <?php